Antimony51122/Image_Processing/README.md

 #### Cuda Installation

-For this particular project, the Vive headset and Kinect are compatible and running in maximum efficiency with `cuda-8.0`, thus need to make sure installing cuda as first priority by downloading the package from
+For this particular project, the Vive headset and Kinect are compatible and running in maximum efficiency with combination of nvidia-384 driver and `cuda-8.0`, thus need to make sure installing cuda as first priority by downloading the package from

 <span style="color:red">
 ***check the website***